mhf93/imgplyr/README.md

 Opens the keyboard shortcut editor.
 See [Customising Keyboard Shortcuts](#customising-keyboard-shortcuts).

 ### Export Session Settings…
 Saves all current settings to a `.imgplyr` file that you choose.
-The file captures everything: loaded folder and Are.na channel paths, speed, image order, display style, scale, background, motion settings, and every effect with its full sub-settings (shadow angle, glow radius, gradient map colours, etc.).
+The file captures everything: loaded folder and Are.na channel paths, speed, image order, display style, scale, background, motion settings, effects, transitions, animated GIF mode, and all sub-settings.
 The file is plain JSON and can be opened in any text editor.

 ### Import Session Settings…
 Loads a `.imgplyr` file and applies all settings to the current session.
 Local folders are re-validated for existence, Are.na channels are re-fetched live, and anything not found is listed in a summary dialog.
 All menus and checkbuttons update to reflect the restored state.